franBec/pollitoDev/content/en/blog/2023-04-12-course-review-022-sql.md

 ## Course related skills

-- Design of databases in a correct and efficient way following the best practices.
+- Design of databases in a correct and efficient way following the best practices
-- Database creation using SQL in MySQL, one of the world's most popular database engines.
+- Database creation using SQL in MySQL, one of the world's most popular database engines
-- Manipulation of databases through the language of data manipulation in SQL.
+- Manipulation of databases through the language of data manipulation in SQL
-- Modification of existing databases to adapt them to new needs.
+- Modification of existing databases to adapt them to new needs
-- Solving practice problems and applying knowledge in practical situations.
+- Solving practice problems and applying knowledge in practical situations

 ## Obtained certificate